 The British Wireless set no 19 HP

-This radio was used in The battle of Arnhem, only by The Royal Artillery Brigade radio net, for asking artillery support.
+This radio was used also in The battle of Arnhem, by The Royal Artillery Brigade radio net, for asking artillery support.
 They landed near Arnhem at 17 september 1944.

 The task of the Royal Artillery was demanding to ask fire support to the paratroopers.
 They also were with the paratroopers in the first lines, marching on to the bridge, as scout troopers to give information about the german situations ahead.
 This information came to the Command Division Net 1, by radio’s, like WS 68 R. The 1e- and the 4e Paracute Brigade did have 7 teams under command.
 By lack of sufficient airplanes, only a part Of the Royal Artillery was dropped at the landingzones.
 Because of the weight of the Wireless set no 19 HP transported by the gliders, only 2 WS 19 HP sets were permitted to be dropped.